 3. Manually Backing Up Files

 The fastest way to backup Files is to connect your Android device to your Computer via USB cable and copy the files that are there in your phone to your computer.
-Another way is to insert SD card and move all your important files to it.
-Once everything is copied, just remove external SD card and keep it somewhere safe.
+Another way is to insert the SD card and move all your important files to it.
+Once everything is copied, just remove the external SD card and keep it somewhere safe.